do-gooder/esphome_modbus_RCT_Power/README.md

 To be able to use the RS485 interface, you must log in as an ***installer*** via the Android app "[RCT Power App](https://play.google.com/store/apps/details?id=org.rctpower.heiphossil)" (not iOS!).

 Then set the "RS485 Betriebsmodus" to "Modbus Master" under Gerät --> Einstellungen -> Schnittstelle --> RS485.
 The "RS485 Adresse" must be greater than 0 (e.g. 1).
+Do not forget to press "FLASH"!

 ## Wiring